Name of Aruba

-The origin and meaning of the name of Aruba are uncertain due to limited knowledge about the Caquetío language spoken by the Caquetío people who lived on the island before European colonization.
+The origin and meaning of the name of Aruba are uncertain due to limited knowledge about the Caquetío language, an Arawakan language spoken by the Caquetío people who lived on the island before European colonization.
 However, the name "Aruba" is believed to be a Hispanized Indigenous name of Arawak origin.

 Johan Hartog mentions in Aruba: Past and Present—From the Time of the Indians until Today, that the name of the island appears for the first time, as far as we know, in the Historia Natural y General de las Indias, vol. XX, written in 1526 by Fernandez de Oviedo.
 Oviedo writes: (Note: Johan Hartog's citation of Historia Natural y General de las Indias, vol. XX is considered unreliable or inconsistent.
 However, for the sake of completeness and posterity, this information is still acknowledged.)

 To the west of the island of Aves lies the island of Boynare; further west is another island called Corozante; even further west is the island called Aruba located.
 These names are spelled differently by many new cosmographers on some maps.

 In fact, this seems to have been the case very often.
 The frequent usage led to the name Aruba gaining prominence over time.

 When the Spaniards first arrived on the island, c.
 1500, they called it Orua, Oruba, and Ouruba.
 Later, names such as Curava, Uruba, Arouba, and Aruba were used.

 The Portolan Chart of the Known World (Naples, 1516) by the Genoese cartographer Vesconte Maggiolo is the oldest map where the name "Aruba" is mentioned.